How to wait for all map tiles to load before screenshot

 Vector tiles and dynamic overlays introduce additional asynchronous dependencies.
 Feature clustering, data-driven styling, and label placement algorithms execute on the main thread or in Web Workers after tile payloads are parsed.
 If a screenshot is captured during this phase, you will observe missing labels, unstyled geometries, or partially computed clusters.

-Once the tile queue is drained, the GPU frame buffer is flushed, and all data layers report readiness, the environment is prepared for pixel capture.
-Headless browser APIs provide deterministic screenshot methods that bypass OS-level compositor interference.
-The capture must be executed immediately after the final synchronization gate to prevent drift from background repaints or service worker cache updates.
+Once the tile queue is drained, the GPU frame buffer is flushed, and all data layers report readiness, execute the capture immediately after the final synchronization gate to prevent drift from background repaints or service worker cache updates:

 const screenshot = await page.screenshot({